Kelowna nightclub owner planning new Shuswap music festival - Kelowna Capital News

-If all goes according to plan, the Shuswap will have a new, two-day music festival in 2020.
+A Kelowna-based night club owner is launching a new music festival in the Shuswap for 2020.

-Andy and Kayla Bowie are seeking to set musical roots in Sicamous with the Monashee Mountain Festival, being planned for July 17 and 18.
+Andy and Kayla Bowie, part-owners of OK Corral, are seeking to set musical roots in Sicamous with the Monashee Mountain Festival, being planned for July 17 and 18.

-In a letter to the District of Sicamous, the Bowies express interest in using the community’s dog park, former home of the Summer Stomp, for the event.
+In a letter to the District of Sicamous, the Bowies expressed interest in using the community’s dog park, former home of the Summer Stomp, for the event.

 The festival would feature rock bands and DJs on Friday the 17th, and country bands and DJs the following night.